Appracatappra/GraceLanguage/Sources/GraceLanguage/GraceLanguage.docc/Grace Flow Control.md

 # Grace Flow Control

-Grace supports `if-then-else` and `switch-case-default` statements to control the program flow.
+Grace supports `if-then-else` and `switch-case-default` statements to control the flow of the program.

 ## Overview

-Typically, you'll mostly be working with `if` statements in a Grace Program in the form:
+If-then statements in a Grace Program are in the form:

 ```
 if (value operator value) {